Africans in Hawaii: Post-War immigration

-After World War II, many residents of color in Hawaii were educated by the G.I. bill belligerent towards the racial stratification.
-Several African Americans including Frank M. Davis were able to relate to the plight of the Black race on the US continent and participated in the "Bloodless Revolution" that overthrew the rule of Hawaii's White minority and the race-class structure of the Territory.
+After World War II, many residents of color in Hawaiʻi were educated by the G.I. bill belligerent towards the racial stratification.
+Several African Americans including Frank M. Davis were able to relate to the plight of the Black race on the US continent and participated in the "Bloodless Revolution" that overthrew the rule of Hawaiʻi's White minority and the race-class structure of the Territory.